earthimmortal/DigHum100/README.md

 - Video = zoom_9.mp4

-Additional Information on items above:
+A# dditional Information on items above:
 - Dataset: Has code written for data exploration
 - Jupyter Notebook: will find my code and documentation after each line of code explaining what I did
 - Storyboard: Created using LucidChart.
 Used to display results/finding and analysis

-Additional Information:
+# Additional Information:
 - Code will be in Python
 - I'm currently working on a project analyzing a dataset about High School test scores.
 I will be using machine learning methods and visualizations with pandas for data analysis
 - Updates will be posted every week